So, you’re interested in Filmora and need to see an honest review?

 A transition is the effect added between two video clips that are next to one another on the timeline.
 The simplest transition I can give as an example is a fade, where one clip fades away while another fades into the shot.

-In Filmora X, there are 233 different transitions to choose from.
-These include:
+In Filmora 11, there are 869 different transitions to choose from in 18 different categories; these include:

 - Basic (e.g. fade)